facebook/react-native-website/cnwebsite/versioned_docs/version-0.63/intro-react.md

 <Button
   // ..
   disabled={!this.state.isHungry}
-  title={
-    this.state.isHungry
-      ?
-'Pour me some milk, please!'
+  title={this.state.isHungry ?
+"Pour me some milk, please!" : "Thank you!"}
-      : 'Thank you!'
-  }
 />
 ```